Peru Declares State Of Emergency As Ousted Leader Remains In Prison - UrduPoint

 Peru Declares State Of Emergency As Ousted Leader Remains In Prison

-The announcement came as a judge ordered Castillo to remain in prison, on charges of rebellion and conspiracy for another 48 hours ahead of a release hearing.

-Castillo's arrest last week after he tried to dissolve congress and rule by decree has sparked days of nationwide protests that quickly escalated into violence.
+The country plunged into crisis last week when Castillo tried to dissolve Congress and rule by decree, but was quickly impeached by lawmakers and arrested on his way to seek refuge in the Mexican embassy.

+The new President Dina Boluarte has struggled to quell tensions, and has now called for the next election -- normally due in 2026 -- to be brought forward to December 2023, after an earlier bid to hold them in 2024 failed to halt the protests.

-Defense Minister Alberto Otarola announced the new 30-day state of emergency due to "acts of vandalism and violence, road blocks."
+Defense Minister Alberto Otarola announced the new 30-day state of emergency due to "acts of vandalism and violence," and roadblocks, and said police and the armed forces "would have control of the whole territory."
 He said the measure involved "the suspension of the freedom of movement and assembly" and could also include a night-time curfew.

-The new president, Dina Boluarte, again moved to ease tensions by calling for elections to be brought forward, this time to December 2023.

-On Sunday, Boluarte had already said she would seek to advance elections from 2026 to 2024 but that did not appease Castillo supporters demanding his release and elections now.

-Last week, a judge ordered Castillo to be held for seven days, and he was meant to be released on Wednesday.
+Last week, a judge ordered Castillo to be held in jail for seven days, and he was meant to be released on Wednesday.

 However, prosecutors filed a request late on Tuesday to hold him in pre-trial detention for 18 months.